Best Grammarly Alternatives for Business Writing After the Superhuman Rebrand (2026)

 Some professionals work under strict data handling policies that prohibit sending text to cloud-based processing services.
 Alternatives that offer local processing or stronger data isolation may be required by your organization's security team.
 The fourth reason is language support.
 If you write professionally in multiple languages, not just English, Grammarly's English-only focus becomes a limitation.

-Best Grammarly Alternatives for Business Writing
+What Are the Best Grammarly Alternatives for Business Writing?

 LanguageTool is the strongest free alternative and the best option for multilingual professionals.
 It supports grammar and style checking in over 30 languages including German, French, Spanish, Portuguese, and Dutch.
-The free tier is more generous than Grammarly's, offering style and clarity suggestions that Grammarly reserves for Premium.
+The free tier is more generous than Grammarly's, offering style and clarity suggestions that Grammarly reserves for Pro.
 The paid tier adds a paraphrasing tool, longer text limits, and add-ons for Microsoft Word and Google Docs.

 Where it falls short compared to Grammarly is tone detection — LanguageTool does not analyze the emotional register of your writing, which is a significant gap for cross-cultural business communication.
 ProWritingAid is the strongest option for long-form writers.
 It excels at document-level analysis: pacing, sentence variety, overused words, readability trends across paragraphs, and structural consistency.
 For professionals who write reports, proposals, documentation, or blog content, ProWritingAid provides depth that Grammarly does not match.